Get the right support at the right time

 For minor health concerns visit your local pharmacy

 For minor health concerns, your local pharmacy team are on hand to help with advice on medicines and treating common ailments.
-Pharmacists are experts in medicines and as qualified health professionals they can offer clinical advice and over the counter treatments for a range of symptoms.
+Pharmacists are experts in medicines.
+As qualified health professionals they can offer clinical advice on what you can do at home to look after yourself.
+They can also recommend medicines available over the counter for a range of symptoms.

 If symptoms suggest it’s something more serious, pharmacists have the right training to make sure you get the help you need.
 For example, they will tell you if you need to see a GP, nurse or other healthcare professional.
 Don’t delay, the sooner you get advice, the better.

 Many pharmacies are open until late and at weekends and you don’t need an appointment.
 Most pharmacies have a private consultation room where you can discuss issues with pharmacy staff without being overheard.

 For urgent health concerns that are not life-threatening, you can contact NHS 111 online at www.111.nhs.uk or by using the NHS App.
 By phone, just call 111.

 NHS 111 can help if you have an urgent medical problem and you’re not sure what to do.
 You can answer questions about your symptoms online or speak to a fully trained adviser on the phone.
 They will give you medical advice, refer you to a specialist and help you get any medicine you may need.

 NHS 111 is available 24 hours a day, 7 days a week